adelphi-ed-tech/au-courses/courses/open-ed.md

  -->

-#### Activities:
+#### Assignments:
 1. Form a 3 person study group, post your members on Moodle
 2. Choose a week to be the [session leader](#session-leader)
     a.
 Topics are first come, first serve.
     b.
-You are responsible for setting up your week on Moodle before next class
+You are responsible for setting up your week on Moodle
 3. Choose an "open education" project to participate in and study
+4. List your project on Moodle, one per customer (i.e. no repeats)

 Connected Learning
 ----------------------------------------------